ZacharyHeras/ball-and-pipe-q-learning-control-system/README.md

 inexplicably, going to the max height of the system and stay there in spite of other inputs.

 ## Summary of Q-Learning
+Q-Learning is a model-free type of reinforcement learning that uses Q-values to iteratively improve the learning model, where the Q-value is basically an estimate of how good a certain action is at a given state.
+In order to use Q-Learning, first something called a Q-table is made.
+This table is a matrix of all states and current actions on the model and starts out at all zeroes.
+After each episode, or basically when the agent reaches a terminating state where no more transitions of state are possible, the Q-value for that run is stored in that matrix.
+This then becomes the table our agent references in order to pick the best action based on its Q-value.
+Over time, this agent will converge on the optimal Q-values that lead to the highest reward.
+To interact with the environment, the agent can either explore of exploit.
+When the agent explores, actions are taken at random and their values recorded.
+When the agent exploits, actions are taken based on the highest reward using the Q-table as reference.
+So, the how Q-Learning basically works is an agent in a state takes an action and receives a reward, decides a next action by either referencing the Q-table or at random, and then updates the Q-values accordingly.

 ## Code Use Guide